alfolio/alfolio.github.io/_posts/2022-09-28-jantar-mantar-module.md

 **Instructions:**

-* Provide the students with the [Samrat Yantra Model Template](https://www.jantarmantar.org/resources/Projects/SY-Model/Samrat-Yantra-Model-Templates.pdf) and explain the different views and proportions of the instrument.
+* Provide the students with the [Samrat Yantra Model Template](https://www.jantarmantar.org/resources/Projects/SY-Model/Samrat-Yantra-Model-Templates.pdf) and explain the different views and proportions of the instrument without actually mentioning anything about Samrat Yantra in particular -- can just introduce as a more refined/complex version of the previous sundial.
 * Ask the students to use a ruler and a compass to trace the shapes onto a piece of cardboard or stiff paper.
 * Have the students cut out the traced shapes using scissors.
 * Ask the students to assemble the individual cut pieces of sundial using tape to attach the various parts together.